Niels Holck: Terms of the extradition agreement

-Amnesty International did however criticize the extradition based on lack of trust that countries like India doesn't have the resources to fulfill their part of such agreements.
+Amnesty International did however criticize the extradition based on a lack of trust that countries like India have the resources to fulfill their part of such agreements.
 The United Nations Special Torture Rapporteur was quoted for the statement that the Indian guarantees that the man will not be tortured are worthless.

 In April 2010, the news agency Press Trust of India reported that the Danish government has agreed to submit Niels Holck not only to the trial but also to serve out his entire sentence in India.